Day 1 - Astoria to St Helens OR

 Mileage: 81 miles

-Weather: Foggy and 60s to start.
-Sunny and low 80s to end.
-Winds were mostly at our backs.
+Weather: Cloudy and low 50s to start.
+Sunny and low 60s to end.
+Winds were mostly non-existent.

 Highlights of the day:

 Our day started bright and early with the first luggage load followed by the obligatory group photo along the Columbia River.
-It was a little foggy but it lifted just enough for us to use the Astoria-Megler Bridge as a backdrop to our AbB jersey clad riders.
+It was a damp but nothing to get in the way of us using the Astoria-Megler Bridge as a backdrop to our AbB jersey clad riders.
 It was a bit dristy or mizzley (depending upon one’s interpretation) a few times early in the ride but nothing to dampen this group’s enthusiasm or mood.
 Precipitation of any kind ceased after the first SAG and we were left to enjoy a climbing day with dry roads, moderately cool temperatures, and calm winds.

-The big excitement, for those of us in the know, was a new route from Astoria to St Helen’s.
-Karen did the required route research during the office season and developed what was a truly wonderful way to kick off the tour.
-We left the highway for quieter 2-lane roads through the Oregon coastal forests.
+Our route took us inland, off the main highways in favor of some truly lovely quieter 2-lane roads through the Oregon coastal forests.
 The road conditions were great, mostly smooth surfaces with very few potholes.
 The traffic was sparse with only a few trucks (logging and otherwise) and some cars.
 We did have some climbs to challenge us but those also came with some pretty amazing non-technical descents.
 The riders even applauded the route this evening.
 I wonder if we’ve set the bar a little too high? 😬

 The excitement of Day 1, combined with the mileage and climbing, made for a group of rather hungry and tired cyclists.
 We worked on the hungry part with our first pizza/pasta party this evening.
 It was a nice way to end the first day of riding with our newly formed cycling family.
 We’ll work on the tired part with a well-earned night of sleep.